FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/04MessageSchema.md

 ## Root element

+### General

 The root element of the XML document is `<messageSchema>`.

 ### `<messageSchema>` attributes

 The root element provides basic identification of a schema.

-The `byteOrder` attribute controls the byte order of integer encodings within the schema.
+The `byteOrder` attribute controls the byte order of integer and float encodings within the schema.
 It is a global setting for all specified messages and their encodings.